erinyoung/LaundryFlow/concept8/README.md

 # Eighth concept

 The purpose of this section is to
-1. inspect the directives of a process
-  - modules
+- Review
-  - container
+  - container directive
-  - conda
+  - conda directive
-  - params
-  - config file
+- Introduce params, modules, and config files

 This final concept is to familiarize your workflow with commonly used concepts.